News on field service management and optimization

 Why talk about “break time regulations”?

-In companies, especially in field service roles, a poor understanding can quickly become a source of tension or dispute.
+In companies, especially in field service roles, poor understanding can quickly become a source of tension or dispute.

 Break time regulations formally define employees’ rights—and employers’ obligations.
 Ignoring these rules is playing with fire.
 And no one wants their schedule to go up in smoke.